Disclosure: PasswordManager.com earns a commission from referring visitors to some products and services using affiliate partnerships.

 1Password vs. mSecure Overview

-1Password and mSecure are two great options for password managers, but only one ranked among the best password managers.
+1Password and mSecure are two great options for password managers — however, only one ranked among the best password managers we reviewed this year.
 Even though mSecure has been in the password management space for over 10 years, most of that time has been exclusively with Apple devices.

-Only fairly recently has mSecuure branched out into the broader ecosystem along with big competitors in the space, such as 1Password.
+It has only been fairly recently that mSecuure branched out into the broader ecosystem along with its big competitors in the space, such as 1Password.
 Does the company have what it takes to compete in this crowded field?
 Which password manager should you get?
 Let this mSecure vs. 1Password face-off help you decide.

 Review factorWinner